alpmestan/ghc-pretty-errors/0000-error-values-proposal.rst

   query GHC for the analysis result asynchronously (or even only when requested by the user), shrinking the edit/typechecking iteration time.

+* If GHC ever wants to assign error codes to all the possible errors that it can produce (e.g to give an in-depth explanation of all errors and possible solutions in some error reference document), we could very easily derive or manually implement sensible schemes quite trivially from the error data types.

 Costs and drawbacks
 -------------------

-The import cycles induced by this architecture and the ``.hs-boot`` files that we will use to work around them are going to add some maintenance overhead which we believe is largely compensated by having errors become proper values.
+The potential import cycles induced by this architecture and the ``.hs-boot`` file(s) that we might add to work around them are going to add a little bit of maintenance overhead which we believe is largely compensated by having errors become proper values.

 Another drawback is that the wrapping in ``ParserError``, ``GHCError`` and friends can be a bit verbose, becoming more verbose still as we introduce